 - Have your child avoid tasks or actions that call for alertness until you see how this drug affects your child.
 These are things like riding a bike, playing sports, or using items such as scissors, lawnmowers, electric scooters, toy cars, or motorized vehicles.

 - Some diabetes drugs like pioglitazone or rosiglitazone may cause heart failure or make it worse in people who already have it.
 Using insulin with these drugs may increase this risk.
 If you also take one of these drugs, talk with the doctor.

 - Be sure your child has the right insulin product.
 Insulin products come in many containers like vials, cartridges, and pens.
 Be sure that you know how to measure and get your child’s dose ready.
 If you have any questions, call the doctor or pharmacist.

 - It may be harder to control blood sugar during times of stress such as fever, infection, injury, or surgery.
 A change in physical activity, exercise, or diet may also affect your child’s blood sugar.

 - Have your child wear disease medical alert ID (identification).

-- If your child is old enough to drive, do not let your child drive if his/her blood sugar has been low.
+- If your child is old enough to drive, do not let your child drive if their blood sugar has been low.
 There is a greater chance of having a crash.

 - Have blood work checked as you have been told by the doctor.
 Talk with the doctor.